-The standards of alt text will begin to change and the prominence of it will certainly increase.
+The standards of alt text will begin to change and its prominence of it will certainly increase.

-As more people understand the importance of alt text through platforms like Instagram, businesses and marketeers can expect that alt text will become a primary focus by users (those who need it and those who don’t, but will, rightfully, speak up about it.)
+As more people understand the importance of alt text through platforms like Instagram, businesses and marketers can expect that alt text will become a primary focus by users (those who need it and those who don’t but will, rightfully, speak up about it.)